 This planning process, by statutory design, brought diverse perspectives to the table.
 The authorizing legislation requires all members of the Committee to approve the final plan prior to Ecology's review.
 It was important for the Committee to identify a clear process for how it made decisions.
 The Committee strived for consensus for interim decisions because consensus on decisions during plan development served as the best indicator of the Committee's progress toward an approved plan.
-[COMMENT: The following is language to include if appropriate: Consensus was reached on all interim decisions.
-The chair and facilitator documented agreement and dissenting opinions, as outlined in the Committee's operating principles.
-The Committee did not make any decisions by two-thirds majority.]
+Consensus was reached on all interim decisions.
+The chair and facilitator documented agreement and dissenting opinions in meeting summaries, as outlined

-WRIA 9 - Duwamish-Green Watershed Page 10
+WRIA 9 - Duwamish-Green Watershed Page 9